-The Radiography Program at Wake Technical Community College is a 21-month program offering an Associate in Applied Science (A.A.S.) degree.
+The Radiography program is a 21-month program offering an Associate in Applied Science degree.
 The program prepares the student for a career as a radiographer, a skilled health care professional who uses radiation to produce images of the human body.

-Radiography students will be placed at clinical sites such as Wake Med (Raleigh, North, and Cary campuses), Duke Health Raleigh, and Rex Healthcare, where they will work with hospital staff as well as Wake Tech faculty.
+Radiography students will be placed at clinical sites such as WakeMed (Raleigh, north Raleigh and Cary campuses), Duke Health Raleigh and UNC Rex Healthcare, where they will work with hospital staff as well as Wake Tech faculty.
 They will complete a limited number of night and weekend rotations and a limited rotation in an office setting.

-The Radiography Program is offered at Wake Tech's Perry Health Sciences Campus, adjacent to Wake Med in Raleigh.
-The program begins each fall and spring semester; classes are held during daytime hours only.
+The Radiography program is offered at Wake Tech's Perry Health Sciences Campus, adjacent to WakeMed's flagship hospital in Raleigh.
+The program begins each Fall and Spring semester.

 Wake Tech academic programs (credit and non-credit) that are designed to lead to professional licenses are tied to North Carolina or national certifications.
 If you intend to pursue professional licenses outside North Carolina once you have completed your academic program at Wake Tech, please refer to the Professional Licensure section of the college's distance education authorization page for additional information.

 Many employers require their technologists to hold certification and registration by the American Registry of Radiologic Technologists (ARRT).
 Certification as a radiologic technologist requires that a graduate pass an examination sponsored by ARRT.
 All candidates for certification must comply with the rules of ethics contained in the ARRT Standards of Ethics, which are intended to promote the protection, safety and comfort of patients.